echter/Websocketprosjekt2017/README.md

 javac Main.java
 java Main
 ```
+or run "Main" in IDE

+Go to localhost:2346/index in browser
+You can also run multiple clients, by duplicating several tabs.

 Computer 2:

-Go to [IPv4 address from Computer 1]:2346/index in browser
+Go to [Wireless LAN-adapter Wifi: IPv4 address from Computer 1]:2346/index in browser

 Ex: 10.20.200.208:2346/index